 To have your event included in Midsumma Festival's 2018 open-access program, please register your event here before Friday 28 July 2017.
 Late registrations cannot be accepted.
 The 2018 program will be available online and in the printed guide by late November 2017.

-Please use the form below to register an event for inclusion in the 2018 Midsumma Festival Program.
+Please click on the button below to register an event for inclusion in the 2018 Midsumma Festival Program.

 Event Registration Deadline: Midnight, Friday 28 July 2017

 Midsumma is a small team and we don’t have the capacity to chase missing content.
 As such registrations without an image, event description, payment, confirmed venue or with missing information will not be accepted.